Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Tennessee

 Notification/Reporting Requirements

-Referrals received for infants (birth to 12 months of age) born with and identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal exposure from the use of illegal drugs, the misuse of legal drugs or chemical substances, or diagnosed with NAS or FASD will be identified as a CARA case and must have a POSC to include services that ensure the safety and well-being of infants.
+In policy 14.9: Referrals received for infants (birth to 12 months of age) born with and identified as being affected by substance abuse, withdrawal symptoms resulting from prenatal exposure from the use of illegal drugs, the misuse of legal drugs or chemical substances, or diagnosed with NAS or FASD will be identified as a Federal Comprehensive Addiction and Recovery Act of 2016 (CARA) case when this information is reported or confirmed by or on behalf of a medical provider.
+These infants must have a POSC to include services that ensure the safety and well-being of infants.

 Assessment of the Infant and Family